Caring for Loved Ones with Nighttime Incontinence

 By: Melissa Napier, MS, BSN Nurse Consultant, Principle Business Enterprises

 Sleep.
-One third of our life should be so simple.
+One-third of our life should be so simple.
 Sleep is healing, restorative, and vitally important to every physical and cognitive human function, including health.
 Without it, the body can’t work, create, execute a plan or have meaningful social interactions.
 There are few moments as gratifying as waking up fully rested and restored to start the day.
 Why, then is good sleep so difficult to come by for many of us, especially as we age?
-Many states of disease or un-wellness can be accompanied by sleep difficulties Add the challenge of having multiple illnesses, incontinence or dementia issues and sleep can be even more difficult.
-Let’s talk about the often uncomfortable subject of incontinence, ways to manage it, and tips for promoting a better night sleep for those we care for.
+Many states of disease or un-wellness can be accompanied by sleep difficulties.
+Add the challenge of having multiple illnesses, incontinence, or dementia issues and sleep can be even more difficult.
+Let’s talk about the often uncomfortable subject of incontinence, ways to manage it, and tips for promoting a better night’s sleep for those we care for.

 Issues with moderate to severe urinary incontinence are more common in women, can increase with age, and affect 1 in 3 older adults.
 Incontinence impacts work and socialization, self-esteem, and can lead to depression and isolation.
 The greater need for personal care related to incontinence is also a leading cause of transition into a long-term care facility which can lead to financial burden.
 So, what do you do when an aging loved one begins having issues with incontinence?
 Although conversations about the problem are often difficult, an open and accepting dialog is crucial.
 First, make an appointment with their primary care physician or nurse practitioner to rule out underlying medical conditions.
 The problem is NOT a normal part of aging.
 They can often offer advice, talk about progression and discuss treatment options that may include medication or a referral for a bladder/bowel retraining program.
 Simple interventions at home are also very effective and vital to treatment.